Ceiling Fan Installation Show Case

 Case Study 3 – Caffe Nero Restaurant in Mayfair

 As one of Europe’s leading coffee shop chains with over 600 shops and 4,000 staff to take care of Caffe Nero wanted a cost-effective cooling solution.
 They also wanted a ceiling fan that matched in with their interior design, had a quality reputation and worked effectively.
 After thoroughly researching the market they chose the amazing Hunter 1886 Series Ceiling Fan limited edition, solid cast-iron ceiling fan.
+It has since been discontinued but the Hunter Original Ceiling Fan is a similar style with it’s cast iron look.
 This design fits in beautifully especially with Victorian ironwork such as the riveted decor in this Mayfair shop.
 They recognised that these fans provide the best of form and function all at a sensible price.
-As a result of the success in London Caffee Nero have rolled out this selection nationwide into many of their stores in the UK and abroad including Malta, Cyprus and the Middle East.
+As a result of the success in London Caffe Nero have rolled out this selection nationwide into many of their stores in the UK and abroad including Malta, Cyprus and the Middle East.

 Case Study 4 – The Atlantic Hotel Jersey